replicate/cog/docs/yaml.md

 In other words, if your `predict.py` downloads data to `/src/.cache` or `$XDG_CACHE_HOME`, you could do `cog predict` once locally before you do `cog push`.

 It is somewhat common for Cog users to make their `predict.py` fetch data before the prediction really begins.
-If you want to do it this way, just make sure it is saving the data within `/src/` or `/src/.cache/`, then it can be reused between runs.
+If you want to do it this way, just make sure it is saving the data within `/src/` or `/src/.cache/`.

 If you have a separate preparation script to be run on the host machine, it's up to you how to do it.
 We'd recommend using the same environment variable(s) in that script and your `cog.yaml`.